Wednesday, August 31, 2016

 See picture below.
 Tuvar dal, red chilli, pepper, jeera to be roasted and ground.

 Vethakozhambu Podi: Take equal measures (1 karandi) of Tuvar dal, Chana dal, Urad dal, Pepper.
 Also need a little Haldi (ideally Sticks of Haldi.
 But if you dont have it then, use haldi powder), curry leaves.
 Roast each of them separately, stir constantly while roasting.
 Be careful with chana dal, it might become over roasted if not stirred carefully.
 Roast other dals until they become a little reddish.
 Roast pepper until you hear crackling sound.
 Break haldi into small pieces and roast a little (a minute or so).
 Curry leaves to be roasted until they becomes dry (remove the stem and roast only the leaf).
 Mix roasted stuff, then grind them.
 Mix the ground powder with chili powder-ratio 2:1.
 Result is Milagu podi.
-This is used in Vetha Kothambu, Perungayam Vitta Poricha Kozhambu.
+This is used in Vetha Kothambu, Gotsu, Perungayam Vitta Poricha Kozhambu.

 Milagai Podi (for idli, dosa)